Maryland nonprofit helps employers and disabled adults work together

 At the consulting firm KPMG, Sean Hoffman said his company found itself in a “war for talent” two years ago and could not find enough qualified workers.

 “It was tough finding the right types of creative, new thinkers we needed,” said Hoffman, who is a partner at the firm and whose 18-year-old is on the autism spectrum.
 “The market was hot.”

-He said that KPMG was hearing about hiring people who had neurodiversity challenges such as autism, dyslexia, attention deficit disorders or Asperger’s syndrome, and that the company started working with Melwood to see if it could “tap into that talent.”
+Hoffman said that KPMG was hearing about hiring people who had neurodiversity challenges such as autism, dyslexia, attention deficit disorders or Asperger’s syndrome, and that the company started working with Melwood to see if it could “tap into that talent.”

 Hoffman said many KPMG employees also went through Melwood’s training for how to work with colleagues who have disabilities.
 Employees learned to be more direct in asking a colleague to do a project, use concrete words, avoid idioms and acronyms — all good practices, he said, for any company employee, with or without a disability.